vmware/ansible-collection-alb/docs/avi_albservicesconfig.rst

                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - By default, pulse uses proxy added in system configuration.
+                  - By default, pulse cloud services uses proxy added in system configuration.
                 </div>
                                 <div style="font-size: small">
-                  - If pulse needs to use a seperate proxy, set this flag to true and configure split proxy configuration.
+                  - If it should use a separate proxy, set this flag to true and configure split proxy configuration.
                 </div>
                                 <div style="font-size: small">
                   - Field introduced in 20.1.1.